rdiersing1/ForScienceRepository/README.md

 wepon!
 This wepon teleports monsters into the future so you

-can worry about them once you have gotten more ammo...
+can worry about them once you have gotten more ammo